rivera-bl/nvim-dotfiles/README.md

 ## TODO

+- [ ] ?where to get the full list of arguments that the vim pkgs provides in nix
+- [ ] set the foundations of the nvim overlay
+    - use `self: super:` correctly
 - [ ] do install/configuration with: plugins -> nix, config -> lua
   - [ ] watch this [setup example][4] and implement it without nix2vim
       - [ ] copy his indenline configs